FormidableLabs/react-swipeable/migration.md

 # React Swipeable v6 changes and migration

+## New Features

+- addition of `onTap` event handler prop which executes the callback after a tap

 ## Major Changes

 - removal of `<Swipeable>` component
   - _TODO_ add example for creating one and migrating

 ## Migrate Swipeable v5 to v6

-- addition of `onTap` event handler prop which executes the callback after a tap